SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-leveraging-campaigns.md

 **Prerequisites for Salesforce Admin:**

-* See Prerequisites for Salesforce Admin from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
+See Prerequisites for Salesforce Admin on [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
-* Required
+* Required Steps:
     * Remove “Campaign Statistics” section from Campaign page layout (e.g. Responses in Campaign, Opportunities in Campaign, etc.)
     * Ensure the following related lists are displayed on the Campaign page layout:
         * Outreach Source Codes